 Barcelona loves Summer celebrations.
-The annual Gracia Festival is, together with La Mercè Festival in September, one of the main ones of the city.
+The annual Gràcia Festival is, together with La Mercè Festival in September, one of the main ones of the city.
 Every August, the streets of this charming neighbourhood change colour and it welcomes visitors to its delightful squares.
-This year it will take place from the 15th to the 21st of August (dates for 2016.
-Dates and programme for this year available in July 2017) I have summarized the best of the Gracia Festival 2017 so you can stop researching and enjoy the celebration.
+In 2018 it will take place from the 15th to the 21st of August.
+I have summarized the best of the Gràcia Festival 2018 so you can stop researching and enjoy the celebration.

-- 2 …and to not miss anything of the Gracia Festival
+- …and to not miss anything of the Gràcia Festival

-Gracia Festival 2017: top 5 things to do
+Gràcia Festival 2018: top 5 things to do

 Walk through the decorated streets

-The one thing that sets the Gracia Festival apart from any other in Barcelona is its decorated streets.
+The one thing that sets the Gràcia Festival apart from any other in Barcelona is its decorated streets.
 For months, the neighbours spend hours preparing these wonderful creations made with recycled elements.
 You can see a giant dinosaur, enter the world of Alice in Wonderland or just travel to an underwater paradise.
-Want to know what they have prepared for us in 2016?
-You can download this map showing where every decorated street will be.
+Want to know what they have prepared for us in 2018?
+I have prepared a handy Google map to find where all the decorated streets will be.
+Remember that in the late afternoon it gets quite busy so the streets will be only one way.
 Prepare your own route and tell us which one is your favourite this year.